Feature Perturbation Augmentation for Reliable Evaluation of Importance Estimators in Neural Networks: Introduction

 \section{Introduction}

 Deep learning exhibits state-of-the-art performance in a wide range of computer vision tasks.
-However, the reasons underlying classifications and predictions made by deep learning models are difficult to extract due to their nested non-linear structure and a large number of parameters \cite{samek2019explainable}.
-A popular approach to make deep learning models more interpretable are post-hoc explanation methods, which estimate the importance of input features with respect to the model's output \cite{simonyan2014deep, smilkov2017smoothgrad, sundararajan2017axiomatic}.
+However, the reasons underlying classifications and predictions made by deep neural networks (DNN) are difficult to extract due to their nested non-linear structure and a large number of parameters \citep{samek2019explainable}.
+Post-hoc explanations, which estimate the importance of input features with respect to the model's output \citep{simonyan2014deep, smilkov2017smoothgrad, sundararajan2017axiomatic}, are often used to make deep learning models more interpretable.
 However, evaluating the fidelity of post-hoc importance estimators is highly convoluted due to a lack of ground truth and the issue of unintentionally triggering perturbation artifacts.
-In this study, we introduce \emph{feature perturbation augmentation (FPA)} which aims to avoid the pitfalls of perturbation-based evaluation of interpretability methods.
+In this study, we introduce \emph{feature perturbation augmentation (FPA)} which aims to avoid the pitfalls of a perturbation-based evaluation of interpretability methods.

-The major challenge with evaluating importance estimators is the lack of a ground truth against which a given estimator can be compared.
-A popular approach for comparing importance estimators despite this lack of ground truth is the perturbation of input features, followed by measurement of the model accuracy \cite{samek2016evaluating,petsiuk2018rise,kindermans2017learning}.
-Intuitively, if the model's accuracy rapidly decreases by masking pixels deemed most important by a given post-hoc explanation method, then it can be concluded that the considered method describes the model more accurately than others that result in a slower decrease.
-However, such an evaluation by perturbation may be problematic due to the risk of unwittingly triggering artifacts of the deep learning model \cite{hooker2019benchmark,fong2017interpretable}.
+A promising approach for comparing importance estimators despite the aforementioned lack of ground truth is the perturbation of input features \citep{samek2016evaluating,petsiuk2018rise,kindermans2017learning}.
+Conceptually, if the model's accuracy rapidly decreases by masking pixels deemed most important by some estimator, then it can be concluded that the considered estimator describes the model more accurately than others which result in a slower decrease.
+However, such an evaluation by perturbation may be problematic due to the risk of unwittingly triggering artifacts of the deep learning model \citep{hooker2019benchmark,fong2017interpretable}.
 In other words, even when truly unimportant pixels are masked, the accuracy might decrease considerably nonetheless, casting doubt on the reliability of the perturbation-based evaluation approach.
-This issue is closely related to adversarial examples \cite{goodfellow2014explaining}, which are small perturbations of input images that cause the model to output a wrong prediction with high confidence.
+This issue is closely related to adversarial examples \cite{goodfellow2014explaining}, which are small, but worst-case, perturbations of input images that cause the model to output a wrong prediction with high confidence.